amx01/Reproducibility-Poster_ILLUSTRATIONS/reproducibility_tools.md

-# The Tools of Reproducible Science
+# The Tools of Reproducible Science in Stat 157

 ## IPython Notebook